You have reached an information page.

 We have only

-a limited amount of Ranchero Frio Bermuda available for sale each spring.
+a limited amount of Ranchero Frio Bermuda available for sale this spring.
 Due

 to the limited quantity available, we often sell out of Ranchero seed in